ConfederacyOfGaia/Gaia/players-guide.md

 There are a handful of large cities throughout the continent.
 Gaia is called a *confederacy* because each of its 11 cities houses a powerful lord, who ostensibly controls the villages around his land, called a province.
 These provinces correspond to the noble houses for the former Zephyran Empire.

 Besides these cities, towns and villages are the main urban unit, and they are scattered around the Zephyrlands, clustering near geographical features like rivers and major crossroads.
-A village will have a large exurban population: the homes and land of the farmers, ranchers, and herders who call the village their home, and who gather in the village every evening for the communal meal and to contribute their resources.
+A village will typically have a large exurban population: the homes and land of the farmers, ranchers, and herders who call the village their home, and who gather in the village every evening for the communal meal and to contribute their resources.
 A town is usually several villages that have grown large enough that their borders overlapped.

 Each town or village has the things you would expect: a general store, maybe a few other stores, a common house (inn, tavern, and stables), local government offices (which, since the Aurelian Empire was established, are populated completely by dragonborn), and a central temple to Bahamut and Tiamat, as mandated by the Great Golden Dragon's Edicts.
 A larger town will have multiple of each.
 Every settlement has one or more communal dining halls where the population meets every evening for a shared meal.
 There will also be other buildings, shops, houses, and so on, especially to house the middle classes (merchants, artisans, craftsmen, etc).